 Stage 2, Phase 2 (RTE operational approval required): The lane use from Stage 2, Phase 1 has changed significantly, with the top approach now containing the on-ramp for the freeway.
 All four crosswalks are now closed.
-Operation changes from the previous stage are significantly different and do not match the STRE approved permanent traffic geometry/operations.
+Operation changes from the previous stage are significantly different and do not match the STE approved permanent traffic geometry/operations.
 This stage requires RTE approval.
 Note that the temporary crosswalk closure here requires STE operational approval.